• Share this on:

 Takes 22 minutes to read

-Since the first industrial revolution machines, electronics and digital computers have made apparel production ever more efficient.
-Now we are in the middle of the ‘4th industrial revolution’.
-This means self-monitoring and self-learning software and machines exchange data to integrate the production process and match supply to market demand.
-The aim is a value chain that is more transparent, efficient, flexible and cost-effective than ever.
-This report will help you understand what digitalisation means for the apparel industry and how you can benefit from it.
+Since the industrial revolution in the 19th century, machines, electronics and digital computers have made apparel production ever more efficient.
+Now we are at the start of the ‘5th industrial revolution’ (5IR), in which Artificial Intelligence (AI) is driving the automation of production processes, and is truly merged with human intelligence.
+The aim is the creation of a value chain that is more transparent, efficient, flexible, cost-effective, creative and sustainable than ever.
+This report will help you understand digitisation and how you can benefit from it.

 Automation of manual labour and digitisation of analogue data is nothing new in the apparel industry.
-The reason experts now speak of ‘smart’ factories operating in an ‘Industry 4.0’ is the large-scale use of digital data to integrate different steps in the production process, such as purchasing, inventory management, design, tech pack creation, costing, manufacturing, and sales.
-The tracking and exchange of data between the software and machines that are used for these processes is what makes a supply chain truly digitalised.
+The reason experts now speak of ‘smart’ factories operating in an ‘Industry 5.0’ is the large-scale use of digital data to integrate the different steps in the production process, such as purchasing, inventory management, design, tech pack creation, costing, manufacturing, and sales.
+The tracking and exchange of data between the software and machines that are used for these processes is what makes a supply chain truly digitised.

-There are two different types of digitalisation in the apparel industry:
+There are two different types of digitisation in the apparel industry:

 • The collection of manufacturing data.
-The purpose of this is to improve working conditions and reduce environmental impact.
-Manufacturing data can also be used to improve production efficiency and manufacturing and product quality.
-This will result in increased profitability and accountability and overall reduction of costs.
+The purpose of this is to improve production efficiency and product quality.
+This will result in increased profitability and accountability and an overall reduction in costs.
+It can also be used to improve (and report on) working conditions and reduce environmental impact;

 • The collection of market and customer data.
-The purpose of this is to ensure efficient communication, on-time delivery and increased speed to market.
+The purpose of this is to ensure efficient communication between manufacturers and buyers, on-time delivery (of first and repeat orders) and increased speed to market.
 Market and consumer data can also save time and costs in the confirmation process.
 This will result in increased profitability and an overall reduction of costs.

 Digital innovations are used in every part of the apparel value chain: from the production of raw materials to sales of ready-made products.